openharmony/docs/en/application-dev/reference/apis/js-apis-Bundle.md

 ## bundle.getAllBundleInfo

-getAllBundleInfo(bundleFlag: BundleFlag, userId: number, callback: AsyncCallback\<Array\<BundleInfo>>): void
+getAllBundleInfo(bundleFlag: BundleFlag, userId: number, callback: AsyncCallback<Array\<BundleInfo>>): void

-Obtains the information of all available bundles in the system.
+Obtains the information of all available bundles of the specified user in the system.
 This API uses an asynchronous callback to return the result.

 **Required permissions**